AdobeDocs/contributor.en/user/setup/local-repo.md

 Make a local folder to hold a copy of the repository locally.
 Some of the repositories can be large.
 Choose a location with available disk space.

 1. Choose a folder name should be easy for you to remember and type.
-For example, consider a root folder `C:\docs\` or make a folder in your user profile directory `~/Documents/docs/`<br>
+For example, consider a root folder `C:\docs\` or make a folder in your user profile directory `~/Documents/docs/`

    > [!NOTE]
    > Avoid choosing a local folder path that is nested inside of another git repository folder location.
-While it is acceptable to store the git cloned folders adjacent to each other, nesting git folders inside one another causes errors for the file tracking.<br>
+While it is acceptable to store the git cloned folders adjacent to each other, nesting git folders inside one another causes errors for the file tracking.

 1. Run the **clone** command to pull a copy of the repository (your fork) down to your computer on the current directory.
 1. Next step.